On March 1st, 2021,

 In this article, Adventure Hokkaido guide Ayaka Yoshikawa shares her ideas on the best places to visit in Hokkaido, the spots she takes friends when they come to visit.

-Konnichiwa, My name’s Ayaka Yoshikawa, I was born and raised right here in Hokkaido and am proud to be one of the founders of Adventure Hokkaido, where we run small group hiking, cycling & nature tours to the very best places in Hokkiado.
+Konnichiwa, My name’s Ayaka Yoshikawa.
+I grew up in Hokkaido’s great outdoors and am proud to be one of the founders of Adventure Hokkaido, where we run small group hiking, cycling & nature tours to the very best places in Hokkaido.

 We love sharing our unique wilderness, culture outdoor activities with visitors and this article is to help you decide where to visit in Hokkaido on your trip.